 - More leads- Businesses that use email marketing automation generate twice as many leads as those using email software, according to Autopilot.

-- Better leads- In addition to generating more leads, businesses report that email automation has helped improve the quality of leads passed to their sales teams and hence increase the revenue per sale.
+- Better leads- In addition to generating more leads, businesses report that email marketing automation has helped improve the quality of leads passed to their sales teams and hence increase the revenue per sale.
 Specifically, according to the Lenskold Group, 60% of marketing teams reported that automation improved the quality of leads and 28% of marketing teams said that their average deal size had increased.
 This is likely to do automation’s ability to help a company educate buyers and strengthen customer relations.

 - Faster response to leads- Automation also increases the speed at which the sales teams can get notification of a lead and make a call.
 A study published in the Harvard Business Review found that companies that contacted potential customers within an hour of receiving a query were 60 times as likely to qualify the lead as those who waited 24 hours or longer.